 Because we observed [A] and feedback [B], we believe that changing [C] for visitors [D] will make [E] happen.
 We’ll know this when we see [F] and obtain [G].

-Here’s how you could fill this in for your email newsletter optin form:
+Here’s an example of how you could fill this in for your email newsletter optin form:

 5. Schedule Your Tests Correctly